udacity/cd14128-starter/starter/README.md

 # CMS Backend

-This repository contains the starter code for a Content Management System (CMS) backend API built with Go (Golang), the Gin web framework, and GORM for ORM.
-This project is intended to help learners understand CRUD operations, database migrations, environment configuration, and testing through hands-on coding.
+This README guides you through setting up and completing a Content Management System (CMS) backend API built with Go (Golang), the Gin web framework, and GORM for OR and PostgreSQL.
+This project covers essential backend skills, including CRUD operations, database migrations, testing, and deploying environment-specific configurations.

 ## Project Objectives

 The objective of this project is to build a fully functional backend API with CRUD capabilities for managing pages, posts, and media content.
 Learners will:

-- Complete the CRUD handlers in the `Page` and `Post` controllers.
+- Complete the CRUD handlers in the `Page`, `Post`, and `Media` controllers.
 - Implement database operations using GORM.
 - Configure environment variables for different environments.
 - Add tests to verify functionality, including unit and integration tests.